 It got me to thinking where this myth of needing at least 8 hours of sleep per night came from.
 So I carried out some research and found out it comes down to science.
 It’s the scientists that say we need at least 7 – 9 hours of sleep per night depending on age, gender and working patterns.

-So why do I need only 4 -5 hours and other people, like my wife, need about 8 hours of sleep per night?
+So why do I need only 4 -5 hours and other people, like my wife, needs about 8 hours of sleep per night?

 I decide to try a little experiment.